torressliu/LAMARL/review1.md

 # Response
 We appreciate your valuable and inspiring comments.
 Hope that our response can address your concern.
 If so, we would appreciate it if you could kindly consider raising the score.
 ## Why is clustering representations of actions that have similar environmental effects better than clustering action sequences with similar values or rewards?
-The in-depth analysis is as follows (we will add to the new version of the paper) :
+The in-depth explanation is as follows (Section 1 of the new version, highlight) :
 -	 Get accurate Q value is difficult: In sparse reward environments (such as FIMDP), reward and Q are difficult to obtain and the evaluation of Q values in the early stage of training is inaccurate.
 In contrast, environmental dynamic is more reliable and accessible.
 -	Environmental dynamic contains more information: The same reward or Q value may correspond to different environmental changes, but the same environmental change must have the same reward or Q value.
--	Environmental dynamic is reward-agnostic: i.e. this information/knowledge can be shared and transferred to different tasks in the same environment.
-(FIX here, aim to rubust)
+-	Environmental dynamic is reward-agnostic: In FIMDP, rewards are sparse.
+Environment dynamic do not require per-step reward.
+Therefore, environmental dynamic representation is more robust in FIMDP.
--	The following results confirm this conclusion (丰满从实验角度证明我们的方法更好). （我们对比了以上不同的动作表征的学习方式：1，2，3， 其他部分一致）All methods only change the representation module, and the data and architecture are consistent (average of the 10 runs).
+Further, in the experimental analysis, we compare these three representational learning methods (1.cluster by Env dynamic 2. cluster by Q 3. cluster by reward).
+We only changed the clustering representations to ensure experimental fairness (buffer size is $1e6$.
+Average of the 10 runs).

 | Method      | Halfcheetah | Walker | maze-hard |
 | :-----------: | :-----------: | :------------: | :-----------: |